sourcing-101

 Anti-Scam Checklist

-Before committing to any order, verify:
+Before you commit to any order, verify:

-• Business license is current and matches the company name
+• Business license is current and matches the company name.

-• At least three years of operating history
+• At least three years of operating history.

-• Video call or on-site visit completed
+• A video call or on-site visit is done.

-• Payment goes to a corporate bank account (not a personal one)
+• Payment goes to a corporate bank account, not a personal one.

-• Contract includes quality standards, inspection rights, and penalty clauses
+• Contract includes quality standards, inspection rights, and penalty clauses.

-• Certifications verified with issuing bodies
+• Certifications are verified with the issuing bodies.

 This is Part 4 of 8 in the Rich Bee China Sourcing 101 series.